-- 2) Nine faculty members who shall serve for three-year terms; - 3) Two deans of the undergraduate colleges, after consultation with the chairpersons or directors of their colleges, shall each forward to the President of the University Senate the names of two nominees from among the full-time faculty of the University for membership on the Subcommittee. - 4) The Executive Committee of the University Senate will select two names from those nominated by the deans and will submit those names to the full membership of the University Senate for confirmation as members of the subcommittee; - 5) One member appointed each year by the Provost and Vice President for Academic Affairs from among the full-time faculty of the University and submitted to the full membership of the University Senate for confirmation: - 6) One student appointed each year by the Student Senate who shall serve a one-year term, and who shall be submitted to the full membership of the University Senate for confirmation; - 7) Vacancies on the Subcommittee may be filled by ad hoc appointment by the person or body who forwarded the name for Senate confirmation.
-The appointment shall be for the remainder of the vacated term and shall be subject to confirmation by the full membership of the University Senate. - 7.
-The Executive Committee of the Graduate School (link to the Executive Committee of the Graduate School Constitution) - a.
+- 3) Three full-time faculty members of the University appointed to staggered three-year terms by the Provost and Vice President for Academic Affairs.
+Each appointment shall be submitted to the full membership of the University Senate for confirmation. - 4) One student appointed each year by the Student Senate who shall serve a one-year term and whose name shall be submitted to the full membership of the University Senate for confirmation. - 5) Vacancies on the subcommittee may be filled by ad-hoc appointment by the person or body who forwarded the name for Senate confirmation.
+The appointment shall be for the remainder of the vacated term and shall be subject to the procedures stated above for submission of names to the Executive Committee of the University Senate and confirmation by the full membership of the University Senate. - 7.
+The Executive Committee of the Graduate School

+(link to the Executive Committee of the Graduate School Constitution)

+- a.
 In matters related to curriculum and regulations, the Executive Committee of the Graduate School shall function as a standing subcommittee of the Committee on Curriculum and Regulations. - 1) It will evaluate and recommend to the Committee on Curriculum and Regulations changes regarding all additions, deletions, and modifications of the graduate degree programs. - 2) It will evaluate and recommend to the Committee on Curriculum and Regulations changes regarding additions, deletions, and modifications of graduate courses.
 Courses at the 500 level must also be reviewed by the Subcommittee on Curriculum.
 Courses at or above the 600 level shall be reported to the University Senate for information purpose only. - 3) It will review periodically, making recommendations to the University Senate when appropriate, areas described in the Graduate Catalog in the section on Academic Regulations.
 Modifications to degree requirements shall be reported to the University Senate for information purpose only.